 4. Choose your seat wisely

 As soon as you book your flight, reserve your seat as far ahead of departure as you can.
 If you have to pay for seat selection, it may be a worthy investment so you are not seated near the bathrooms where people gather, or the noisy galleys where food is prepared.
-Also select a seat forward of the wing to help reduce the engine noise.

 5. Time of departure